rule

 Text 15-20

-The day after tomorrow, will I see Cânûra, Mushthika and other wrestlers as also the elephant [Kuvalayâpîda] and Kamsa been killed by You, o Almighty One.
-Thereafter will follow [the demons] S'ankha, [Kâla-]yavana and Mura as well as Naraka and will You steal the pârijâta flower and defeat Indra.
-In Dvârakâ will You, o Master of the Universe, be known for marrying the daughters of the heroic [kings] with the gift of Your valor, the deliverance of King Nriga from his curse, capturing the jewel named Syamantaka together with a wife and presenting the dead son of a brahmin [Sândîpani Muni] from Your abode [of death].
-Next will You kill Paundraka, burn down the city of Kâs'î [Benares] and see to the demise of Dantavakra and the king of Cedi [S'is'upâla] during the great sacrifice [see also: 3.2: 19, 7.1: 14-15].
-About these and other great feats that I will see performed by You as You stay in Dvârakâ will the poets on this earth be singing.
+The day after tomorrow, I will see that Cānūra, Mushthika and other wrestlers, as also the elephant [Kuvalayāpīda] and Kamsa, are killed by You, oh Almighty One.
+Thereafter [the demons] S'ankha, [Kāla-]yavana, Mura and Naraka will follow, You will steal the pārijāta flower and defeat Indra.
+I will see You marry the daughters of the heroes [the kings] as a reward for Your valor.
+In Dvārakā You will deliver King Nriga from his curse, oh Master of the Universe, and capture the jewel named Syamantaka together with a wife.
+You will retrieve the deceased son of a brahmin [Sāndīpani Muni] from Your abode [of death] and then You will kill Paundraka, burn down the city of Kās'ī [Benares] and see to the demise of Dantavakra.
+Thereafter You will kill the king of Cedi [S'is'upāla] at the great sacrifice [see also 3.2: 19, 7.1: 14-15].
+The poets on this earth will be singing about these and other great feats, that I will see You perform during Your stay in Dvārakā.

-The day after tomorrow, will I see Cânûra, Mushthika and other wrestlers as also the elephant [Kuvalayâpîda] and Kamsa been killed by You, o Almighty One.
-Thereafter will follow [the demons] S'ankha, [Kâla-]yavana and Mura as well as Naraka and will You steal the pârijâta flower and defeat Indra.
-In Dvârakâ will You, o Master of the Universe, be known for marrying the daughters of the heroic [kings] with the gift of Your valor, the deliverance of King Nriga from his curse, capturing the jewel named Symantaka together with a wife and presenting the dead son of a brahmin [Sandipani Muni] from Your abode [of death].
-Next will You kill Paundraka, burn down the city of Kâs'î [Benares] and see to the demise of Dantavakra and the king of Cedi [S'is'upâla] during the great sacrifice [see also: 3.2: 19, 7.1: 14-15].
-About these and other great feats that I will see performed by You as You stay in Dvârakâ will the poets on this earth be singing.
+The day after tomorrow, will I see Cānūra, Mushthika and other wrestlers as also the elephant [Kuvalayāpīda] and Kamsa been killed by You, o Almighty One.
+Thereafter will follow [the demons] S'ankha, [Kāla-]yavana and Mura as well as Naraka and will You steal the pārijāta flower and defeat Indra.
+In Dvārakā will You, o Master of the Universe, be known for marrying the daughters of the heroic [kings] with the gift of Your valor, the deliverance of King Nriga from his curse, capturing the jewel named Syamantaka together with a wife and presenting the dead son of a brahmin [Sāndīpani Muni] from Your abode [of death].
+Next will You kill Paundraka, burn down the city of Kās'ī [Benares] and see to the demise of Dantavakra and the king of Cedi [S'is'upāla] during the great sacrifice [see also: 3.2: 19, 7.1: 14-15].
+About these and other great feats that I will see performed by You as You stay in Dvārakā will the poets on this earth be singing.
 (Vedabase)

 Text 21

+Then I will see You, as the charioteer of Arjuna, assume the form of Time in bringing about the destruction of the armed forces of this world.

 Then will I see You as the charioteer of Arjuna with whom You assume the form of Time with the purpose of effectively bringing about the destruction of the complete of the armed forces of this world.

-Then will I see You as the charioteer of Arjuna in the form of Time intend on bringing about the destruction indeed of the complete of the armed forces of this world.
 (Vedabase)

 Text 22

+Let us approach [You who are] this Supreme Lord, full of the purest wisdom, who is completely fulfilled in His original identity, whose will in none of His exploits can be thwarted, and who, by the power of His potency, always desists from [identifying with] the flow of things occurring with the [interaction of the] basic qualities of the illusory, material energy.

 Let me approach [You who are] this Supreme Lord, full of the purest spiritual awareness, who in His original identity is completely fulfilled, whose will in none of His exploits can be thwarted and who by the power of His potency is always elevated above the flow of the things happening with the modes of the illusory, material energy.

-Let me approach [You who are] this Supreme Lord, full of the purest spiritual awareness, who in His original identity is completely fulfilled, whose will in none of His exploits is frustrated and who by the power of His potency is ever aloof from the flow of the modes of the illusory energy.
 (Vedabase)

 Text 23

-For You, the Controller self-contained, who by the creative potency of Your own Self has arranged for an unlimited number of specific situations so that You could enact and now have taken upon Yourself [the burden of] humanity divided [in warfare], I do bow myself down, You the Greatest of the Yadus, Vrishnis and Sâtvatas.'
+For You, the Controller self-contained, who by the creative potency of Your own Self has arranged for an unlimited number of specific situations so that You could enact and now have taken upon Yourself [the burden of] humanity divided [in warfare], I do bow myself down, You the Greatest of the Yadus, Vrishnis and Sātvatas.'
+(Vedabase)

 Text 24

-S'rî S'uka said: 'The most eminent sage among the devotees thus respectfully of reverence for Krishna, the leading Yadu, received permission to leave and went away being elated of having seen Him.
+S'rī S'uka said: 'The most eminent sage among the devotees, thus respectfully having honored Krishna, the leading Yadu, received permission to leave and went away, most delighted about having seen Him.

 Text 25

-And Govinda, the Supreme Lord having killed Kes'i in battle, tended the animals together with the cowherd boys so pleased with Him bringing happiness in Vraja.
+And Govinda, the Supreme Lord who in a fight had killed Kes'ī, tended the animals together with the cowherd boys who were so pleased about Him bringing happiness to Vraja.
 (Vedabase)

 Text 26

 One day, when the gopas were grazing the animals, enacted they at the hillside games of hide and seek playing cops and robbers.
+(Vedabase)

 Text 27

+Some of them were therein the thieves, some were the shepherds, while a couple of them, oh King, played for the unsuspecting sheep.

 In that game were some the thieves, some were the herds while others of them, o King, to that acted as the unsuspecting sheep.

-In that were some the thieves, some were the herds while others of them, o King, to that acted as the unsuspecting sheep.
 (Vedabase)

 Text 28

-A son of the demon Maya named Vyoma ['the sky'], a powerful magician, assumed the disguise of a gopa and engaged in the game as one of the many thieves and took away almost all those who acted as the sheep.
+A son of the demon Maya named Vyoma ['the sky'], a powerful magician, disguised himself as a gopa and then, engaging as one of the many thieves, led away almost all the boys who acted as the sheep.

-A son of the demon Maya named Vyoma ['the sky'], a powerful magician, assuming the disguise of a gopa, played for one of the many thieves and took away almost all those who acted as the sheep.
+A son of the demon Maya named Vyoma ['the sky'], a powerful magician, assumed the disguise of a gopa and engaged in the game as one of the many thieves.
+Thus he led away almost all the ones who acted as the sheep.
 (Vedabase)

 Text 29

+The great demon threw them one by one in a mountain cave the entrance of which he blocked with a boulder, so that only four or five of them remained.

 One by one threw the great demon them in a mountaincave of which he blocked the entrance with a boulder so that only four or five remained.

-One by one the great demon threw them in a mountaincave the entrance of which he blocked with a boulder so that only four or five remained.
 (Vedabase)

 Text 30

 Finding out what he was doing seized Krishna, the leader of the gopas and shelterer of the saintly, him without mercy just like a lion would seize a wolf.
+(Vedabase)

 Text 31

+The demon resumed his original form that was as big as a mountain.
+By all means he tried to free himself, but held tightly in His grip he, being debilitated, failed.

 The demon resuming his original form that was as big as a mountain by all means wanted to free himself, but held tightly in His grip was he debilitated not capable of doing so.

-The demon resuming his original form as big as a mountain with all force wanted to free himself, but held in the tight grip he debilitated not being able to.
 (Vedabase)

 Text 32

+Controlling him with His arms, Acyuta forced him to the ground and, while the gods in heaven were watching, He killed him like it concerned a sacrificial animal.

 Holding him fast with His arms forced Acyuta him to the ground and while the gods in heaven were watching killed He him like he was a sacrificial animal [strangled him thus].

-Holding Him fast with His arms forced Acyuta him to the ground and while the gods in heaven were watching killed He him like he was a sacrificial animal [strangled him thus].
 (Vedabase)

 Text 33

+He broke through the blocked entrance of the cave and led the gopas out of their awkward position, whereupon He, praised by the gopas and the gods, returned to His cowherd village.'

 Breaking through the blocked entrance of the cave freed He the gopas out of their awkward position and returned He, under the praises of the gopas and the gods, to His cowherd village.'

-Breaking the blockage of the cave led He the gopas out their awkward position and entered He, praised by gopa and god, His cowherd village.
 (Vedabase)

 The second picture is called: 'Krishna killing the demon Vyomasura'.